grame-cncm/faustcourse/session2/Lesson 2.md

 [SLIDE 11: Keep only the right channel of a stereo cable]

 [QUIZ]
-Write a Faust program that represents a quadriphonic cable
+Write a Faust program that represents a quadraphonic cable

 [SLIDE 12, QUIZ: A quadraphonic cable ?]